BandOnTheRun/fake-band/README.md

 # Fake Band
 Library to enable programming against the Microsoft Band SDK without connecting to a physical band See http://peted.azurewebsites.net/fake-microsoft-band/ for further details and usage

+From the package manager console in Visual Studio

+**Install-Package FakeBand**